Memrise vs Duolingo: Which of These Popular Language Learning Programs Is Right for You?

 This is essentially the “Learn Grammar” section but in chat form.
 The grammabot will send you messages that explain different grammar concepts.
 It will then test your comprehension of the lesson.
 For example, it will ask you to arrange words in the correct order.

 These two features obviously offer a number of possibilities for improvement.
 However, more content needs to be developed so that users do not cycle through the same lessons over and over again.

 You now know the ins and outs of Memrise.

 Next, we will head over to the green corner and look into the language learning platform Duolingo.

 What Is Duolingo?

 Offering 35 language courses for English speakers as of June 2020, Duolingo is a behemoth of a learning platform.
 The app alone has already been downloaded over 100 million times.
 You cannot get into language learning without coming into contact with, or at least reading or hearing about, Duolingo.
 (The discussions from its forums alone can often crop up in your Google searches.)

-Duolingo is a language learning platform that shares a lot of the features we have already talked about with Memrise.
+Duolingo is a language learning app and platform that shares a lot of the features we have already talked about with Memrise.
 That is why these two programs have naturally been pitted against each other.
 Duolingo offers language exercises and drills that train users in both vocabulary and grammar.
 It engages learners through tasks like translating between languages, identifying pictures, listening to audio and typing on a keyboard.